 Now you’re probably wondering how to change your furnace filter.
 Inevitably this will differ depending on what furnace you have, but typically:

-At Peitz Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
+At Peitz Service Experts, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 605-223-0307 or schedule an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.